isabella232/genstudio-learn.en/help/adobe-genstudio/delivery-and-activation.md

 * Instantly generate & test copy
 * Deploy relevant, personalized experiences across channels

-The Adobe solutions used for Content activation and analytics,
+The Adobe solutions used for content activation and analytics:

 <table>